Blog \

 3. Disruption Alerts and Rebooking

-A canceled 7 AM flight to a client meeting can derail your entire day.
-The faster you rebook, the more options you have.
-Waiting in the airline's phone queue means watching better flights fill up while you're on hold.
-The right booking bot monitors your flights and alerts you when delays or cancellations happen, then presents rebooking options that match your preferences.
+A canceled 7 AM flight can wreck your day, and sitting in the airline's phone queue means watching better flights fill up while you're on hold.

 Measuring Whether It's Working